 Cook over medium to medium-high heat, uncovered, for about 10 minutes, stirring several times to turn the meat and brown it on all sides.

-Release the pressure and add the fennel bulbs and saffron.
+Release the pressure and add the peas, fennel and saffron.
 If the peas are not fully covered in liquid, add a little more water.
-Cover, bring back to pressure and cook for another 10 to 15 minutes, or until the fennel is tender.
+Cover, bring back to pressure and cook for 10 to 15 minutes, until the veggies are quite tender.
 (Larger pieces of fennel will require the full 15 minutes; smaller or more narrow pieces a bit less time.)

 Serve with Moroccan bread for scooping up the meat and vegetables.